oscargugarcia/heat/README.md

 Used to weight spatial aggregation (e.g., population-weighted averages).
 Same format and requirements as environmental raster data, except:

 -   Values: Should be positive (e.g., population counts, crop areas)
+-   CRS: Ideally matches environmental raster CRS.
+If not, will be reprojected to match environmental raster CRS using bilinear projection.
 -   Resolution: Will be resampled (using `terra::resample(.., method = "average")`) to match environmental raster resolution.

 **Note**: Secondary weight layers split up the environmental raster into weighting periods.
 Each weight layer creates a separate period with the layers of the environmental raster that are closest to it in time.